We deliver personalized solutions and services designed to fit the unique needs of our customers in your area.

 Off into the Cold

 One of our core tasks is to preserve the museum objects.
-In the case of these glasses frames, we can draw conclusions about possible hotspots in our collection and research what can be done preventively to slow down or even stop the deterioration.
+In the case of these eyeglass frames, we can draw conclusions about possible hotspots in our collection and research what can be done preventively to slow down the deterioration.

 Aircraft part from a Messerschmitt Me 262